 Prolonged and sustained exposure to high decibel sound is the most common cause of tinnitus.
 The noise pollution permanently damages the inner ear's sound cells of the cochlea.
 Anyone working in a high decibel work environment is highly susceptible to developing tinnitus.

-In fact, the number one service-disability for returning soldiers from Afghanistan and Iraq for three years straight is tinnitus.
-The veterans were constantly exposed to high level of noise daily, from jet engines, mechanical noise, gunfire, and explosions all contribute to hearing-loss related tinnitus.
-Many people never successfully pinpoint the cause of their tinnitus, there are other causes for tinnitus to arise:
+In fact, the number one service disability for returning soldiers from Afghanistan and Iraq for three years straight is tinnitus.
+The veterans were constantly exposed to a high level of noise daily, from jet engines, mechanical noise, gunfire, and explosions, all contributing to hearing-loss-related tinnitus.
+Many people never successfully pinpoint the cause of their tinnitus; there are other causes for tinnitus to arise:

 - Past or current Injuries to the neck and head.
 An old neck injury can take years to manifest symptoms, such as ringing in the ears.